Episode 31: True Crime Edition

 Cabel Sasser: The P.I. started I think on like a Monday.
 Maybe a Tuesday,

 Christa Mrgan: Yeah, it was a Tuesday, because that Monday was a holiday.
-Anyway.
+Anyway!

 Cabel Sasser: and then Thursday this whole thing flipped upside down

-Jennifer Lieb: we got an email from our rep at Ship Fusion and said basically like, âHey, these were like delivered.
+Jennifer Lieb: We got an email from our rep at Ship Fusion and said basically like, âHey, these were like delivered.
 Hereâs a serial number, like what are these?â And, and it was on a Thursday.
-I was actually working from home, and I read the email and I was walking upstairs to see if my husband wanted to go to lunch, and I just skimmed the email and thought, âoh man, another delivery got misdelivered.
+I was actually working from home, and I read the email and I was walking upstairs to see if my husband wanted to go to lunch, and I just skimmed the email and thought, âOh man, another delivery got misdelivered.
 What is FedEx doing?â

 Like I canât even, Iâm so annoyed at this point.
 And then I re-read the email and was like, âholy This is them, like it has to be them.â There was a photo that just showed these boxes being left at some random place, not on a pallet, so it wasnât FedEx misdelivering.
-I called Kyle, and something about Panic is we do all of our communication pretty much like written: slack, email.
+I called Kyle, and something about Panic is we do all of our communication pretty much like written: Slack, email.

 You donât really call each other.
-None of us have like work phone numbers.
+None of us have, like, work phone numbers.
 Maybe you text, but you do not call.
-But it was such a big deal, and I was like freaking out, I called him and he answers and was like, âhello?â And Iâm sure I scared him.
+But it was such a big deal, and I was like freaking out, I called him and he answers and was like, ââŚhello?â And Iâm sure I scared him.
 And I said, "Kyle, have you checked your email?

 In the last five minutes?"
-And And so he checks it and I hear this, âWhat?â And I said, âLook up the serial number!
+And And so he checks it and I hear this, âWhat!?â And I said, âLook up the serial number!
 Look up the serial number!â Because Iâm not a technical person.
 Iâm a money numbers person, but not a coding person, so I have no idea how to look up these serial numbers.

-So he looks at the serial number and like five seconds later goes, âoh my goodness.
+So he looks at the serial number and like five seconds later goes, âOh my goodness.
 Itâs, itâs them.
 Itâs, itâs the units.â And we conferenced in Cabel, 'cause again, such a big deal we had to call someone else.
 So I conferenced in Cabel and he was at lunch at Thai Peacock, where he always is, with Steve.

-Christa Mrgan: I love this detail, because he is always there And Thai Peacock is great.
-Definitely check it out if you ever visit us in Portland.
+Christa Mrgan: I love this detail, because he is always there.
+And Thai Peacock is great.
+Definitely check it out if you ever visit us in Portland!

-Jennifer Lieb: he answered the phone like, "hello?"
+Jennifer Lieb: He answered the phone like, "âŚhello?"
 And I said, "Cabel!
 We have the units.
 We have the missing units.
 They got dropped off!"

-Cabel Sasser: All of the Playdates have been mercilessly dropped off, dumped, ditched, abandoned in like a ridiculously photogenic way at some mysterious, under construction restaurant in the middle of North Las VegasâŚ
+Cabel Sasser: All of the Playdates have been mercilessly dropped off, dumped, ditched, abandoned in like a ridiculously photogenic way at some mysterious, under-construction restaurant in the middle of North Las Vegas.

-Zachary Stanczak: They were at like this restaurant under construction, like literally cattycorner from Ship Fusion.
+Zachary Stanczak: They were at like this restaurant under construction, like literally catty-corner from Ship Fusion.

-Cabel Sasser: it kind of looked like a Cracker Barrel to me, but I donât think it was a Cracker Barrel.
+Cabel Sasser: It kind of looked like a Cracker Barrel to me, but I donât think it was a Cracker Barrel.
 I wish it was a Cracker Barrel, 'cause thatâd be kind of funny.

 Christa Mrgan: It would.
 Cracker Barrel is an inherently funny chain restaurant.
 And, notably: the restaurant was not being built by the same construction company that built the Circle K, because thatâs immediately where my mind went.